 Transportation Association reaches the same conclusion based on the WSDOT

 Description of East Link issues as of early 2011 by KING-TV is here.
 Transcript of a report on radio station KUOW on July 5 is here.
-A lawsuit from Eastside interests that would block light rail on the I-90 bridge is still active.
+A lawsuit from Eastside interests that tried to block light rail on the I-90 bridge was rejected by the Washington State Supreme Court.

-Bellevue citizens in favor of the City Council majority's B7 preferred track alignment are working to provide additional information on its characteristics and costs.
+Bellevue citizens in favor of the City Council majority's B7 preferred track alignment provided additional information on its characteristics and costs.
 City of Bellevue's Council majority supports alignment B7 that goes beside I-90 and I-405, and elaborated with research by an independent consulting firm, ARUP.
 A City Council minority is siding with Sound Transit's July 28 selection of different alignment B2M which goes up Bellevue Way and 112th Ave.
 NE.
 Bellevue citizens in the association Building a Better Bellevue have refined and improved B7 features to design alignment B7R and they have done analysis to show that it is more affordable than B2M while attracting just as many riders.
-See also the William Popp submission to U.S. DOT posted in the bullet list above.

 U.S. DOT Federal Highway Administration comments (pdf) on the East Link light rail draft EIS, mostly focused on the impact to the Interstate 90 corridor.
 Sound Transit's summary of FHWA comments: